 - Fold in the rest of the egg whites in 2-3 increments and mix gently but quickly until the mixture is homogeneous.

 - Pour the mixture into the ungreased 17cm chiffon cake pan.
-Tap the pan a few times on the kitchen counter to release the air bubbles.
+Tap the pan a few times on the kitchen countertop to release the air bubbles.

 - Bake for 30 minutes or until a toothpick inserted comes out clean.